 Trees and shrubs are an important part of the landscape.
-But trees, shrubs and transmission lines can be an unsafe combination.
-Transmission lines can sway or sag, and tall or nearby vegetation can compromise the safety and reliability of the electric transmission system.
-Grow Smart helps property owners and communities identify low-growing, beautiful, native vegetation that can be planted the smart way – a safe distance from transmission line rights-of-way.
+But trees, shrubs and high-voltage electric lines can be an unsafe combination.
+High-voltage electric lines can sway or sag, and tall or nearby vegetation can compromise the safety and reliability of the electric grid.
+ATC’s Grow Smart program helps property owners and communities identify low-growing, beautiful, native vegetation that can be planted under or near high-voltage electric line rights-of-way.

 To learn about conserving energy for your home by planting the right tree in the right place, please visit the climate change section on the Arbor Day Foundation’s website.